-Recent research conducted on older women has indicated that the consumption of two or more 12-ounce servings of diet beverages can increase their risk of experiencing a cardiac event by 30% compared with women who did not drink any diet sodas.
+Recent research conducted on an older women has indicated that the consumption of two or more 12-ounce servings of diet beverages can increase their risk of experiencing a cardiac event by 30% compared with women who did not drink any diet sodas.
 The researchers also found that the same women had a 50% increased risk of death from a cardiac event in the next decade compared with those who did not consume these beverages.

 The study gathered data from 59,614 healthy older women who were followed for almost 10 years on diet beverage intake and the development of heart disease and death.

 While the study indicated that the participants who had the highest consumption of diet drinks were also more likely to be overweight, smoke, consume more calories, and suffer from a chronic disease, the negative impact of drinking diet sodas was still significant once these factors were controlled for.

 Although the statistics reveal a significant 30% difference in health outcomes between the groups, there is more to this story.

 The development of serious heart conditions and death within this group of participants which was related to the intake of diet drinks was rather thin to say the least.
 For example, the development of serious heart disease and or death developed in 8.5% of the participants who consumed two or more diet drinks per day.

 The same outcomes were established in 7.2% of the women who drank the least amounts of diet drinks (zero to three drinks per month).
 That is a difference of only 1.3% in the entire sample of almost 60,000 people!